camio/dpl/README.md

   need to be protected by a mutex I think.
 - Consider a type other than the vector of function pairs for the waiting state data.
 I don't like the idea that it may allocate twice for this.
+- Make the 'fulfil' and 'reject' functions which are passed to the 'resolver' in the 'promise' constructor release their reference to 'd_data' when one of the two is called.
+The only way that I can think of doing this is to make a `shared_ptr<shared_ptr<data>>` object that both of those functions reference.
+  At the first call, the "inner" shared pointer is made null.
+- Make all the comments follow the signatures.

 ## Concepts TS